Siege of Dara (573)

 The siege of Dara was raised by the Sasanian king Khosrow I in 573 during the Byzantine–Sasanian War of 572–591.
 The fortified city fell after 4 months.

 The Sasanians cut through a hill to divert the city's water supply, and used captured Roman ballistae from the abandoned Roman Siege of Nisibis (573).

-The news of the fall of Dara, long a major Byzantine stronghold in Upper Mesopotamia, drove Emperor Justin II insane.
-Bahram Chobin was commander of the cavalry force in the siege, and was promoted to the spahbed of the North after this victory.
+The news of the fall of Dara, long a major Byzantine stronghold in Upper Mesopotamia, contributed to Emperor Justin's mental health decline.
+Bahram Chobin was commander of the cavalry force in the siege, and was promoted to the Spahbed of the North after this victory.